Yomogita, Japan: What to pack, what to wear, and when to go [2023]

 • Travel adapter

-A plug adapter that supports outlet types A and B. Make sure to choose the necessary kind.
-The vast majority of adapters available are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Make sure to pick the necessary type.
+Most adapters currently sold are simply plug changers and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most countries.

 What to wear/what to pack: